 The IASB and the IFRIC have issued a number of standards and interpretations with an effective date after the date of these financial statements.
-Set out below are only those standards that may have a material impact on the financial statements in future periods.
-The REIT is currently evaluating the impact of these future policies on its financial statements.
+Set out below are only those standards that may have a material impact on the condensed consolidated interim financial statements in future periods.
+The REIT is currently evaluating the impact of this future policy on its condensed consolidated interim financial statements.

-- (i) IFRS 9 Financial Instruments ("IFRS 9") was issued by the IASB on November 12, 2009 and will replace IAS 39 Financial Instruments: Recognition and Measurement ("IAS 39").
+(i) IFRS 9 - Financial Instruments ("IFRS 9") was issued by the IASB on November 12, 2009 and will replace IAS 39 Financial Instruments: Recognition and Measurement ("IAS 39").
 IFRS 9 uses a single approach to determine whether a financial asset is measured at amortized cost or fair value, replacing the multiple rules in IAS 39.
 The approach in IFRS 9 is based on how an entity manages its financial instruments in the context of its business model and the contractual cash flow characteristics of the financial assets.
-IFRS 9 is effective for annual periods beginning on or after January 1, 2015.
-The REIT has not yet determined the impact of IFRS 9 on its consolidated financial statements. - (ii) IFRS 10: Consolidated Financial Statements which replaces SIC-12, Consolidation Special Purpose Entities and parts of IAS 27, Consolidated and Separate Financial Statements (Effective for periods beginning on or after January 1, 2013) requires an entity to consolidate an investee when it is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
-Under existing IFRS, consolidation is required when an entity has the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities. - (iii) IFRS 12: Disclosure of Interest in Other Entities (Effective for periods beginning on or after January 1, 2013) establishes disclosure requirements for interest in other entities, such as joint arrangements, associates, special purpose vehicles and off balance sheet vehicles.
-The standard carries forward existing disclosures and also introduces significant additional disclosure requirements that address the nature of, and risks associated with, an entity's interest in other entities.
+The IASB has tentatively decided that IFRS 9 is expected to be effective for annual periods beginning on or after January 1, 2018, as a result the REIT has not yet determined the impact of IFRS 9 on its condensed consolidated interim financial statements.